Pipicallu/LemonTree/README.md

 # Technologies used

 ### Bootstrap
-Specificially its grid system to create a responsive mobile first design, simplify the positioning of certain elements of the website as well as the navbar and pre-made classes for the forms on purchase.html
+Specificially its grid system to create a responsive mobile first design, simplify the positioning of certain elements of the website as well as the navbar and pre-made classes for the forms on purchase.html and cards on blog.html

 ### HTML
 Was used to write all the front end code on the website.